Home Types of Contracts Shared Services Agreement

 6. List Indemnity and Liability Limitations: Include any necessary insurance requirements and limitations on liability.

-7. Execute the Agreement: The services agreement becomes legally binding once both parties agree to the terms and sign the contract.
+7. Execute the Agreement: The services agreement becomes legally binding once both parties agree to the terms and sign the contract as long as there is consideration and the contract meets the legal requirements of the jurisdiction you are in.

 Why Hire a Lawyer for a Shared Services Agreement